tidwall/uhaha/README.md

 <p align="center">High Availabilty Framework for Happy Data</p>

 Uhaha is a framework for building highly available Raft-based data applications in Go.
 This is basically an upgrade to the [Finn](https://github.com/tidwall/finn) project, but has an updated API, better security features (TLS and auth passwords), customizable services, deterministic time, recalculable random numbers, simpler snapshots, a smaller network footprint, and more.
+Under the hood it utilizes [hashicorp/raft](https://github.com/hashicorp/raft), [tidwall/redcon](https://github.com/tidwall/redcon), and [syndtr/goleveldb](https://github.com/syndtr/goleveldb).

 ## Features